parryc/thevoid/templates/bookarts/posts/will-it-marble?.md

 some work, some don't. it tends to be quite easy to get air bubbles due to the stiffness. my own handmade paper says more about who made it (only me, at <abbr>MCBA</abbr> vs. with help from jim croft at _old ways 2022_).

 - old ways 2022 ⭕
+- atelier ailles ⭕
-- st. armand ❌ (hard to get good coverage, but the colors can really pop on the white)
+- st. armand ❌ (hard to avoid bubbles due to the non-flat drying, but the colors can really pop on the white)
 - vinczemill ❌
 - <abbr>MCBA</abbr> western papermaking class ❌
 - <abbr>MCBA</abbr> japanese papermaking class ❌